Union Public Service Commission: Organizational structure

-The Commission consists of the chairman and other members appointed by The President of India.
+The Commission consists of the chairman and other members appointed by the President of the Republic of India.
 Usually, the Commission consists of 9 to 11 members including the chairman.
 Every member holds office for a term of six years or until he attains the age of sixty-five years, whichever is earlier.

-The terms and conditions of service of chairman and members of the Commission are governed by the Union Public Service Commission (Members) Regulations, 1969.
+The terms and conditions of service of the chairman and members of the commission are governed by the Union Public Service Commission (Members) Regulations, 1969.

-The chairman and any other member of the Commission can submit his resignation at any time to the President of India.
-He may be removed from his office by the President of India on the ground of misbehaviour (only if an inquiry of such misbehavior is made and upheld by Supreme Court) or if he is adjudged insolvent, or engages during his term of office in any paid employment outside the duties of his office, or in the opinion of the President unfit to continue in office by reason of infirmity of mind or body.
+The chairman and any other member of the commission can submit their resignation at any time to the President of India.
+They may be removed from their office by the President of India on the ground of misbehavior (only if an inquiry of such misbehavior is made and upheld by the Supreme Court) or if he is adjudged insolvent, or engages during the term of office in any paid employment outside the duties of their office, or in the opinion of the president unfit to continue in office because of the infirmity of mind or body.

 Secretariat

-The Commission is serviced by a Secretariat headed by a Secretary with four Additional Secretaries, a number of Joint Secretaries, Deputy Secretaries and other supporting staff.
-The secretariat, for administrative purpose, is further divided into divisions, each undertaking having a specific responsibility:
+The commission is serviced by a Secretariat headed by a Secretary with four Additional Secretaries, several Joint Secretaries, Deputy Secretaries, and other supporting staff.
+The secretariat, for administrative purposes, is further divided into divisions, each undertaking having a specific responsibility: